Small business marketing guide: strategy, plan and tips

 2. Find your place in the market

-SWOT analysis evaluates your business's internal strengths and weaknesses against external market opportunities and threats.
-This assessment reveals where you can compete most effectively.
+A SWOT analysis helps you analyse your business's internal strengths and weaknesses against external market opportunities and threats.
+Assessing these reveals where you can compete most effectively.

-Repeat this process for key competitors to understand your market position and inform your unique selling point.
+Repeat this process for key competitors to understand where you're positioned in the market and inform your unique selling point.

 3. Define your unique selling point